On this page

 Reconciliation Action Plan

-A Reconciliation Action Plan is an important tool in creating respectful communities, social inclusion and equality, and strengthening the ability of Ballarat to be a safe, healthy, connected and respectful place to live.
+The plan is an important tool in creating respectful communities, social inclusion and equality, and strengthening the ability of Ballarat to be a safe, healthy, connected and respectful place to live.

 What is the Intercultural Employment Pathways Program?